 When thinking about whether to buy a furniture for your dining room, you need to consider the amount of space you have available.
 A console table is generally much lighter and less cumbersome and is therefore a great option for a tight space.
 A sideboard on the other hand is great if you have the space for it, because it offers a lot of storage space.
 They offer a combination of drawers and cupboards, which allows you to store a variety of items.
 From table clothes, napkins and place mats, to special crockery, serving ware, extra glassware and more, you get a lot of storage space for dining room essentials.
 Many people use the extra space for storing extra household items too, like a sewing machine, art equipment or party decorations.
 This is also a versatile piece of furniture that can be used in different rooms of the home.
 It can be added in to an open plan setting to provide additional storage and a counter top for adding lighting and framed prints or photos.

 Styling your sideboard or server

-Consider adding a mirror above your sideboard or server to open up your room and make it feel lighter and brighter.
-A round mirror can add an interesting twist to the room.
+Consider adding a mirror above your sideboard or server to open up your space and make it feel lighter and brighter.
+A round mirror can add an interesting twist as well.
 A beautiful vase of flowers or potted plant always looks great on a flat surface.
 Placing two table lamps on either end of the piece will not only help to vary the lighting in your room, it also looks great and adds an element of height to your sideboard or console.
 Framed pictures of family, or framed artworks add a personal touch.